ReachableCEO/StartupStarterPackage/README.md

 This serveas as a framework for your startups board/management (and the RWSCP board member) to effectively manage the portfolio company.

+### Wardley Value Map

+This is where you create your Wardely Valuechain Map.

 ### PitchDeck

 This is the pitch deck template we require any startups seeking funding from RWSCP to use.

+It will heavily utilize the canvas, strageic framework, wardely value map assets.

+## Build

+Please see the [build readme file](./build/README.md) for details of how to create an output artifact suitable for RWSCP submission.